 After analyzing the results, we present the following recommendations for TLR, BL, and FL.
-For TLR, the results reveal 688 689 that collaboration should avoid involving software engineers that are only from the owner team.
-This is because part of 690 the domain knowledge related to the requirement is often assumed and not embodied when search queries are written 691 by the members of the owner team.
-For example, given the requirement: At all stations, the doors are automatically 692 opened, the engineers understand that the doors have to be opened in all of the stations without being requested by a 693 694 passenger.
-However, this requirement also embodies tacit knowledge that is not written but that is obvious to the owner 695 engineers: The train has doors on both sides, but only the doors on the side of the platform will be opened while the doors 696 on the side of the tracks will remain closed, and all the doors of one side will be opened, except the driver's door in the cabin.
-697
+For TLR, the results reveal that collaboration should avoid involving software engineers that are only from the owner team.
+This is because part of the domain knowledge related to the requirement is often assumed and not embodied when search queries are written by the members of the owner team.
+For example, given the requirement: At all stations, the doors are automatically opened, the engineers understand that the doors have to be opened in all of the stations without being requested by a passenger.
+However, this requirement also embodies tacit knowledge that is not written but that is obvious to the owner engineers: The train has doors on both sides, but only the doors on the side of the platform will be opened while the doors on the side of the tracks will remain closed, and all the doors of one side will be opened, except the driver's door in the cabin.

-A previous work [15] shows differences in style between requirements that are written by different teams in a 698 699 company.
-Given a requirement, every software engineer of the company can easily determine whether or not the 700 requirement belongs to his/her team.
-However, our collaborative model maintenance experience revealed a surprising 701 turn.
-When confronting non-familiar requirements, a software engineer produces longer search queries with less 702 implicit knowledge.
-A first glance, unfamiliarity to the requirement may be seen as a disadvantage to producing a 703 704 search query, but this unfamiliarity also drives the software engineer to produce a detailed search query.
+A previous work [51] shows differences in style between requirements that are written by different teams in a company.
+Given a requirement, every software engineer of the company can easily determine whether or not the requirement belongs to his/her team.
+However, our collaborative model maintenance experience revealed a surprising turn.
+When confronting non-familiar requirements, a software engineer produces longer search queries with less implicit knowledge.
+A first glance, unfamiliarity to the requirement may be seen as a disadvantage to producing a search query, but this unfamiliarity also drives the software engineer to produce a detailed search query.

-705 Since the model fragment location depends on the domain knowledge that is encoded in the words of the search 706 query, the location takes advantage of the explicit information that the engineer from a non-owner team provides.
-707 Therefore, the tacit knowledge issue can be mitigated with collaboration by involving a software engineer from a 708 709 non-owner team.
+Since the model fragment location depends on the domain knowledge that is encoded in the words of the search query, the location takes advantage of the explicit information that the engineer from a non-owner team provides.
+Therefore, the tacit knowledge issue can be mitigated with collaboration by involving a software engineer from a nonowner team.

-710 However, involving engineers from different teams also entails disadvantages because each team develops its own 711 in-house terms.
+However, involving engineers from different teams also entails disadvantages because each team develops its own in-house terms.
 This contributes to a vocabulary mismatch issue (i.e., one concept is specified using different terms).
-If 712 the terms that are used in the requirements and the terms that are used in the models are not known synonyms, they 713 714 cannot be related, and, therefore, the requirement cannot be correctly related to the elements of the model.
-Therefore, 715 the lack of awareness that is caused by the vocabulary mismatch makes it impossible to locate the elements from the 716 model that are relevant to the requirement.
-To address this issue, it is necessary to extend the NLP techniques with a 717 thesaurus that contains the in-house terms of the different teams.
-718
+If the terms that are used in the requirements and the terms that are used in the models are not known synonyms, they cannot be related, and, therefore, the requirement cannot be correctly related to the elements of the model.
+Therefore, the